hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-With the Identity ID we are able now to get an OpenID token, since we can't just assume any role with STS and we have to use web identity.
+With the Identity ID, we are now able to get an OpenID token, since we can't just assume any role with STS and need to use web identity.
 Hence, OpenID token.

 ```shell
 > aws cognito-identity get-open-id-token --identity-id us-east-1:157d6171-eea6-c0da-14bd-11c12678c1a8